openvinotoolkit/openvino/docs/articles_en/get started/installing-openvino-overview/installing-openvino-linux-header/installing-openvino-from-archive-linux.md

    * offers both C/C++ and Python APIs
    * additionally includes code samples
-   * is dedicated to users of all major OSs: Windows, Linux, macOS and x86_64 / arm64 architectures
+   * is dedicated to Linux users (archives for other systems are also available)
    * may offer different hardware support under different operating systems (see the drop-down below for more details).